sashgems/HW2_Practice_With_Locators/README.md

 # 2. Create a test case for the SignIn page using python & selenium script.
     # Answers in target_sign_in.py
+    # Steps refactored into file target_sign_in_steps.py and target_signin.feature
+    # Included target_search.feature file that we went over in class
 (Make sure to use Incognito browser mode when searching for locators)

 # Test Case: Users can navigate to SignIn page